corda/corda-docs/content/en/docs/corda-enterprise/4.6/node/operating/cm-upgrading-node.md

 * Drain the node.
 * Make a backup of your node directories and/or database.
+* Update the database.
 * Replace the `corda.jar` file with the new version.
 * Start up the node.
-This step may incur a delay whilst any needed database migrations are applied.
+(This step may incur a delay while any necessary database migrations are applied.)
-* Undrain it to re-enable processing of new inbound flows.
+* Undrain the node.
+(This step re-enables processing of new inbound flows.)

+{{< note >}}
-The protocol is designed to tolerate node outages, so during the upgrade process peers on the network will wait for your node to come back.
+The protocol is designed to tolerate node outages.
+During the upgrade process, peers on the network will wait for your node to come back.
+{{< /note >}}

+{{< note >}}
+To update from Corda 3.x to 4.6, you must first upgrade to 4.x, and then upgrade to 4.6.
+We recommend you upgrade to 4.5 and then to 4.6.
+{{< /note >}}

 ## Step 1.
 Drain the node

-Before a node or application on it can be upgraded, the node must be put in Draining mode.
-This brings the currently running [Flows](../../cordapps/api-flows.md/) to a smooth halt such that existing work is finished and new work is queuing up rather than being processed.
+Before a node, or an application on a node, can be upgraded, the node must be put in draining-mode.
+This brings the currently running
+[Flows](../../cordapps/api-flows.md) to a smooth halt (existing work is finished, and new work is queued rather than being processed).

 Draining flows is a key task for node administrators to perform.
-It exists to simplify applications by ensuring apps don’t have to be able to migrate workflows from any arbitrary point to other arbitrary points, a task that would rapidly become infeasible as workflow and protocol complexity increases.
+It exists to simplify applications by ensuring apps don’t have to be able to migrate workflows from any arbitrary point to other arbitrary points, a task that would rapidly become unfeasible as workflow and protocol complexity increases.

 To drain the node, run the `gracefulShutdown` command.
-This will wait for the node to drain and then shut down the node when the drain is complete.
+This will wait for the node to drain and then shut it down once the drain is complete.

 {{< warning >}}
-The length of time a node takes to drain depends on both how your applications are designed, and whether any apps are currently talking to network peers that are offline or slow to respond.
-It is thus hard to give guidance on how long a drain should take, but in an environment with well written apps and in which your counterparties are online, drains may need only a few seconds.
+The length of time a node takes to drain depends both on how your applications are designed, and whether any apps are currently talking to network peers that are offline or slow to respond.
+It is, therefore, difficult to give guidance on how long a drain should take.
+In an environment with well written apps and in which your counterparties are online, it is possible that drains may only need a few seconds.

 {{< /warning >}}